openshift/managed-cluster-config/docs/backplane/requirements/acs/10-acs-managed-service.md

 label selectors:
 * labels
 - `api.openshift.com/addon-acs-fleetshard: "true"` OR
-- `api.openshift.com/addon-acs-fleetshard-qa: "true"` OR
+- `api.openshift.com/addon-acs-fleetshard-qe: "true"` OR
 - `api.openshift.com/addon-acs-fleetshard-dev: "true"`

 For where access is applied

+Permissions are applied via `backplane-acs-admins-project` SubjectPermission.

 These permissions are a baseline access for the ACS:CS team across OSD/ROSA infra.
 Scope of permissions are the Red Hat servers hosting ACS Central (fleetshard) and not to end-customer clusters.

 ## backplane-acs-admins-cluster: `cluster`
 Permissions at cluster scope.

 * view projects
 * view nodes